Food industry

 - fruit and vegetable processing,

-- the beverage industry as well as on
+- beverage industry and

 - meat processing.